OpenZeppelin/cairo-contracts/RELEASING.md

 (1) Write a changelog.

+(2) Checkout the branch to be released.
+This should be `main` except in the event of a hotfix.
+For hotfixes, checkout the release branch.

-(2) Create a tag for the release.
+(3) Create a tag for the release.

 ```sh
 git tag v0.2.0
 ```

-(3) Push the tag to the main repository, [triggering the CI and release process](https://github.com/OpenZeppelin/cairo-contracts/blob/b27101eb826fae73f49751fa384c2a0ff3377af2/.github/workflows/python-app.yml#L60).
+(4) Push the tag to the main repository, [triggering the CI and release process](https://github.com/OpenZeppelin/cairo-contracts/blob/b27101eb826fae73f49751fa384c2a0ff3377af2/.github/workflows/python-app.yml#L60).

 ```sh
 git push origin v0.2.0